MiltonGreat/1.-Exploratory-Analysis-of-Credit-Card-Transactions-/README.md

 ## Overview

-This project aims to analyze credit card customer data to identify spending habits, payment behavior, and customer segmentation using clustering techniques.
-The results provide actionable insights for targeted marketing strategies, customer retention programs, and risk management.
+This project applies unsupervised machine learning techniques, specifically clustering, to segment customers in a credit card dataset based on their spending behaviors and financial characteristics.
+The goal is to group customers into meaningful segments that can be used for targeted marketing, risk management, and personalized product offerings.

 ### Project Goals